KevinKTang/AIPAssignment3/README.md

 1. Variable names and function names use lower camel case.
 2. Constants should be written entirely in uppercase.
 3. File names and class names use upper camel case.
-4. Directory names use lower case.
+4. Directory names use lower case with words separated by a hyphen.
 5. HTML class names use lower case with words separated by a hyphen.
 6. The names of the above items should provide intrinsic documentation – they should be concise and descriptive.
 7. Comments should be meaningful and placed where helpful.
 If it isn’t immediately obvious what a function or section of code does, a comment should be provided.